 Protect property rights and access to clean energy in Ohio

-Renewable energy continues to face challenges in Ohio.
-In 2021, Senate Bill 52 (SB 52) gave county commissioners the power to establish “exclusion zones”, areas where wind and solar projects are prohibited.
+SB 52 gives county commissioners the power to establish “exclusion zones”, areas where wind and solar projects are prohibited.
 This added restriction places an unfair burden on renewable energy development, while fossil fuel projects remain largely unaffected.

 Ohio cannot afford to exclude renewable energy sources from our energy strategy.